Robert Macfarlane (writer): Books

 In May 2016 Macfarlane published The Gifts of Reading, a short book about gifts, stories and the unexpected consequences of generosity.
 All work for the book was given for free, and all moneys raised were donated to MOAS, the Migrant Offshore Aid Station, to save refugee lives.

 With the artist Jackie Morris, Macfarlane published The Lost Words: A Spell Book in October 2017.
 The book became what the Guardian called 'a cultural phenomenon', winning Children's Book of the Year at the British Book Awards jointly with The Hate U Give by Angie Thomas.
 The "lost" words of the book's title are twenty of the names for everyday nature—from "Acorn" through to "Wren" by way of "Bluebell", "Kingfisher", "Lark" and "Otter"—that were controversially dropped from inclusion in the Oxford Junior Dictionary due to under-use by children.
 Grassroots campaigns sprang up to raise money to place copies of the book in every primary and special school in all of Scotland, half of England and a quarter of Wales.

 Funds were also raised to place a copy in every hospice in Britain.
 The book is used by charities and carers working with dementia sufferers, refugees, survivors of domestic abuse, childhood cancer patients, and people in terminal care.
 It has been adapted for dance, outdoor theatre, choral music and classical music.
 In 2018 the new Royal National Orthopaedic Hospital at Stanmore opened its new building with four levels decorated with art and poems from The Lost Words.
-It was the inspiration for Spell Songs, a folk music concert and album by musicians including Karine Polwart, Julie Fowlis and Kris Drever.
+It was the inspiration for Spell Songs, a folk music concert and album by musicians including Beth Porter, Karine Polwart, Julie Fowlis and Kris Drever.

 Underland: A Deep Time Journey was published in May 2019.
 It is a book about the deep-time pasts and futures of the Earth, as revealed by mythical underworlds and real subterranean journeys.
 The book was serialized on BBC Radio 4 as the Book of the Week for 29 April - 3 May 2019.

 Film

 In collaboration with the director Jen Peedom, the cinematographer Renan Ozturk and the composer Richard Tognetti, Macfarlane worked on the film Mountain, which premiered with a live performance from the Australian Chamber Orchestra at the Sydney Opera House in June 2017.
 Macfarlane's script was voiced by Willem Dafoe.
 Mountain became the highest-grossing Australian documentary of all time, and won three Australian Academy Awards.

+He has also written with same director and writer Jennifer Peedom and co-director and writer Joseph Nizeti for the movie River (2022).
+The film includes Willem Dafoe as a narrator.

 With the Oscar-nominated composer Hauschka and the director Rob Petit, Macfarlane made Upstream, a film set in the Cairngorm mountains in winter.

 Macfarlane's 2012 book Holloway was adapted into a short film shot on Super-8 by the film-maker Adam Scovell.